oliablacher/RuGGe/index.md

-## Welcome to Project Russian in Gerrmany across Generations
+## Welcome to a Project Russian in Germany across Generations
 Here you can write something about a project.

-### Markdown
+### About a project

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+3 generations of speakers of
+Russian in Germany

 ```markdown
 Syntax highlighted code block